Jorge Polanco Player Props: Twins vs. Guardians

 Guardians Pitching Rankings

-- The 7.4 strikeouts per nine innings compiled by the Guardians pitching staff ranks last in the league.

-- The Guardians have a 3.97 team ERA that ranks 12th among all MLB pitching staffs.
+- The Guardians have the 12th-ranked team ERA among all MLB pitching staffs (3.91).

-- Battenfield (0-2 with a 4.67 ERA and 14 strikeouts in 17 1/3 innings pitched) makes the start for the Guardians, his fourth of the season.
+- Allen (1-1) pitches for the Guardians to make his third start this season.

-- His last appearance came out of the bullpen on Sunday when the right-hander threw two innings against the Boston Red Sox, surrendering three earned runs while allowing three hits.
+- His last time out was on Sunday against the Boston Red Sox, when the lefty threw five innings, surrendering two earned runs while giving up four hits.

-- The 25-year-old has a 4.67 ERA and 7.3 strikeouts per nine innings across four games this season, while allowing a batting average of .250 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.